Not Now

-"Not Now" was released to radio on October 18, 2005.
+"Not Now" shares writing credits between the band's three members: guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker.
+It was produced and mixed by Jerry Finn.
+"Not Now" would be the band's last single before their four-year hiatus from 2005 to 2009.
+As the band had broken up by its release, the song's music video recycles clips from their past videos, concerts, and tours.

+An outtake from the band's untitled 2003 album, "Not Now" had previously been released as a standalone single for iTunes and elsewhere prior to its inclusion on Greatest Hits.
 The song reached number 18 on Billboard's Hot Modern Rock Tracks chart and number 30 on the UK Singles Chart.

 Background

-The song concerns death and miscommunication.
+"Not Now" was originally recorded by the band for its self-titled 2003 album.
+According to DeLonge, the song is about an out-of-body experience after death, and being able to visualize your loss and its impact on loved ones.
+An early rendition, captured on a webcam, depicts DeLonge working through developing the song's words; an early rendition went "let's dance until I’m gone / I'm here hold on / to me, goodbye I'm leaving."

+Composition

 The song's guitar riffs were compared to the Descendents by journalist Joe Shooman, and are interspersed by verses containing a church organ.
+Matt Mitchell of Paste also noted the similarities to the Descendents, dubbing the song "a tight, riff-heavy, pop-punk performance".

+Release and commercial performance

-"Not Now" was first released for download on the iTunes Music Store on the day of the album's release.
+"Not Now" was first released for download on the nascent iTunes Music Store on the day of the album's release.
 It was included as a bonus track on the UK edition of Blink-182, although it is unclear why it was originally left off the track listing of the international edition.
 The song was also included on Atticus: ...Dragging the Lake, Vol. 3 (2005), a compilation album released by DeLonge's clothing company, Atticus Clothing.
 Both of these physical releases are a slightly shorter edit, where the bridge is shortened, making it roughly 15 seconds shorter.

 When the song was selected to be a single for the band's post-breakup Greatest Hits album, it ran into trouble with the trio's management, which were split between DeLonge (who remained with original Blink manager Rick DeVoe) and Hoppus/Barker (who switched to Irving Azoff to handle their new project, +44).
 The Azoff camp lobbied for the Hoppus-led "Another Girl, Another Planet" as the lead single, while DeVoe argued for "Not Now", which eventually won.
+"Not Now" was released to radio on October 18, 2005.

+The song peaked at number 30 on the UK Singles Chart.